MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/strategy-for-integrations-to-qmslms.md

 Whether it is wise to choose point-to-point integration or API-based middleware integrations depends on your enterprise architecture strategy and the tools you have available within your organization.
 If you have middleware integration software, it makes sense to choose the API-based middleware integration.
 If you don't have middleware integration software, then point-to-point integration might be the best fit.

 > [!NOTE]
-> All technical integrations must be a part of the potential GxP validation and test.
+> All technical integrations must be a part of the potential Good {industry} Practice (GxP) validation and test.
 This is an argument for starting with process-based integration as time to go-live can be reduced.
 Process-based integration also involves less maintenance work until a critical level of data transfer is needed.

 **Integration to LMS**